-In this subject students focus on their method area and for students with a LOTE method, there will will be additional work to support LOTE teaching.
-Students investigate and report on : Classroom teaching, curriculum development and curriculum documents; the use of assessment and reporting to inform teaching and learning; approaches to student engagement and well-being, including student voice; approaches to student pathways planning and resources with special reference to the use and potential of ICT, journals and professional publications.
+In this subject students focus on: Classroom teaching, curriculum development and curriculum documents; the use of assessment and reporting to inform teaching and learning; approaches to student engagement and well-being, including student voice; approaches to student pathways planning and resources with special reference to the use and potential of ICT, journals and professional publications.

 Subject year levelYear Level 4 - UG/Hons/1st Yr PG